 “You do have a different way of looking at things, Karen,” she said.
 I’m pretty sure my girlfriend didn’t mean that as a compliment.

 “Well, you tell me – would you have used a wooden spoon or hairbrush on Jesus?
 Really?
 With God looking down over your shoulder, breathing down your neck the entire time?
 And what good would a timeout do him?
 Jesus would have simply gone to the corner and whined to his father about me.”

-“I’d rather spawn salmon upstream.
+My girlfriend was so discombobulated she would have been chewing on the telephone cord if cell phones had curly cords.
+Instead, she could only work in a “Well” or a long sigh every now and then as I continued my rant on being the mother of Jesus.“I’d rather spawn salmon upstream.
 Boys are hard enough to raise.
 By the time they turn twelve they already think they know more than God himself.

 “And imagine dealing with Jesus in junior high.
 Lemme tell you — that turning the other check stuff does not work with junior high kids.
 They will tear your heart out and flush it down the bathroom toilet.
 They don’t care if you are the Son of God and Taylor Swift.
 Jesus would have been beaten and cursed and bullied every single day of seventh grade!
 Uh-hu.
 No. Thank.
 You.
 I would not want to be the Mother of Jesus, not for all of the wine in San Francisco, which I would need if I were Mary.”

 My girlfriend had either passed out or fallen asleep.
 She was totally speechless.

 “Oh!
 And if Jesus survived junior high, what a nightmare he’d be in high school!
 Remember how he did his momma went he went off to the Temple and him just a kid?
 Told her he was busy about his father’s business, after she’d spent days in a frantic search for him.